awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 ### Deny Access to Add and Remove Tags<a name="emr-cluster-deny-tagging-example"></a>

 In the following example, the EMR actions that allow the addition and removal of tags is combined with a `StringNotEquals` operator specifying the `dev` tag we've seen in earlier examples\.
-The effect of this policy is to deny a user the permission to add or remove any tags on EMR clusters that are tagged with a `department` tag that contains the `dev` value\.
+This policy prevents a user from adding or removing tags on EMR clusters with a `department` tag whose value is not `dev`\.

 ```
 {